sigsep/open-unmix-pytorch/docs/training.md

 | `--samples-per-track <int>` | sets the number of samples that are randomly drawn from each track  | `64`       |
 | `--source-augmentations <list[str]>` | applies augmentations to each audio source before mixing | `gain channelswap`       |

+Note that, if `--root` is not specified, we automatically download a 7 second preview version of the MUSDB18 dataset.
+While this is comfortable for testing purposes, we wouldn't recommend to actually train your model on this.

 #### Example

-To train the vocal model with _open-unmix_ using the MUSDB18 dataset use use the following arguments:
+To train the vocal model with _open-unmix_ using the MUSDB18 dataset use the following arguments:

 ```bash
 python train.py --dataset musdb --root /data/musdb --target vocals